PlayStation 4: Games

+Each PlayStation 4 console comes preinstalled with The Playroom, a game designed to server as demonstration of the DualShock 4 controller and the PlayStation Camera.
+The PlayStation Camera accessory is required to play The Playroom.
+If a camera is not present, a trailer for The Playroom will be displayed instead of the full game.

 PlayStation 4 games are distributed at retail on Blu-ray Disc, and digitally as downloads through the PlayStation Store.
 Games are not region-locked, so games purchased in one region can be played on consoles in all regions, and players can sign-on to any PS4 console to access their entire digital game library.
 All PlayStation 4 games must be installed to the console's storage.
 Additionally a system called "PlayGo" allows users to begin to play portions of a game (such as opening levels) once the installation or download reaches a specific point, while the remainder of the game is downloaded or installed in the background.
 Updates to games and system software are also downloaded in the background and while in standby.
 PS4 users will, in the future, be able to browse games and stream games via Gaikai to demo them almost instantaneously.
 Sony says it is committed to releasing an ever-increasing number of free-to-play games, including PlanetSide 2 and War Thunder.
 Sony also took steps to make it easier for independent game developers to release games for the PS4 by giving them the option to self-publish their own games rather than rely upon others to distribute their games.